Stress-Strain Curve is explained along with a detailed diagram and explanation of each point in the curve to better understanding.

 The unit of stress is N/m2

-Remember the followings,
+Remember the following,

 The strain is written, as follows,

-Remember the followings,
+Remember the following,

 Stress vs strain relation is stated with the use of Hooke’s law,